Avoid toy overload with this Montessori toy rotation method

 “If you have birthdays and Christmases close together, like we do in our house, it can be overwhelming, so toy rotation can be helpful in these scenarios!”

-Remember, you don’t have to rotate all of the toys at once: some old favourites can stay out all year long.
+Remember, you don’t have to rotate all the toys at once: some old favourites can stay out all year long.

 Why has toy rotation become so synonymous with the Montessori method?

 Montessori is a child-centred method of education that is based on self-directed activity, hands-on learning and collaborative play – and its holistic approach has been adopted by many parents and caregivers at home, with countless social media accounts dedicated to exploring ways this can be done effectively.
+Montessori toys are often focused on sparking a child's imagination and allowing them to play creatively, independently and freely, while developing their understanding of the world around them.
+They're often relatively simple, so no flashing lights or buttons, and this simplicity allows children to focus and concentrate, using their imaginations and creativity to make that toy into more than it might seem to be.

 “On some level, all children’s toys are ‘educational’,” says Aoife.